harlockus/veracode_local_runner/README.md

 Usage

-Run the script with one of three modes:
+Run the script with one of three modes (starting dates are just examples, feel free to adjust them as you need them to be):

 1. Full export (Apps + Summaries + Compliance + Reporting + Charts)
 python3 veracode_local_runner.py tenant-all-in-one \